Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 Download trimal version 1.2 from http://trimal.cgenomics.org/downloads.

-Trimal was run with different tresholds (99.5%, 99%, 98% and 97%) to see the differences.
+Run Trimal with different tresholds (99.5%, 99%, 98% and 97%) to see the differences.
 To be concervative we chose a trimming treshold of 99.5%.

 ```
 trimal -in all.28S.aligned.fasta -out all.28S.aligned.trimal99.5.fasta -gt 0.005